sabi1201/ceu_de1_aws_services_project/README.md

 Artificial intelligence has seen enormous growth in recent years.
 Large investments, rapid technological progress, and constant media attention have led many to describe the current moment as an **“AI boom.”** At the same time, journalists and analysts increasingly question whether this growth is sustainable or whether it shows the signs of a financial bubble that could eventually burst.

-News media play an important role in shaping how this debate is understood by the public.
-However, coverage of AI does not look the same everywhere.
-Economic conditions, political priorities, and local technology ecosystems differ across countries, and these differences may influence how risks and opportunities related to AI are discussed.
-As a result, reporting on a potential “AI bubble” may vary in tone from one region to another.
+News media play a key role in shaping how this debate is presented to the public.
+Articles about AI often go beyond technical developments and address broader issues such as investment risk, economic expectations, and long-term societal impact.
+Because countries differ in their economic conditions, regulatory environments, and technology ecosystems, it is reasonable to expect that media coverage of a potential “AI bubble” may vary across regions.

-Comparing media coverage across countries is not straightforward, especially when articles are written in different languages.
-Cloud-based AI services make it possible to address this challenge by translating text and applying consistent analysis methods.
-In this project, we use AWS managed services to analyze and compare the sentiment of news articles about a potential AI bubble from multiple countries and regions.
+Understanding these differences can provide insight into how global narratives around AI are formed and communicated.

 ## Problem Definition
 **Research Question**: *How does the sentiment of news coverage about a potential “AI bubble” differ across countries and regions?*